-Exponential technology watch list: Innovation opportunities on the horizon Tech Trends 2018
+Exponential technology watch list: Innovation opportunities on the horizon has been added to your bookmarks.

 Sooner than many expected, executives will confront the promise—and challenge—of artificial general intelligence and quantum computing, with major ramifications for security and much more.
 Leading organizations are developing a disciplined innovation response to these and other disruptive forces, creating capabilities to sense, scan, vet, experiment, incubate, and scale.

 Science author Steven Johnson once observed that “innovation doesn’t come just from giving people incentives; it comes from creating environments where their ideas can connect.”1

 In a business and technology climate where the ability to innovate has become critical to survival, many companies still struggle to create the disciplined, innovation-nurturing environments that Johnson describes.
 The process of innovating is, by definition, a hopeful journey into new landscapes.
 Without a clear destination, some executives can become unsure and frustrated.
 Where should we focus our innovation efforts?
 How can we develop breakthrough innovations that will set our business up for success in the future while delivering for the quarter?
 How can we turn our haphazard, episodic innovation efforts into methodical, productive processes?